 Project Overview and Purpose

 The N.C.
-Department of Transportation is eliminating three street-level railroad crossings by building a highway bridge to carry McLeansville Road over the North Carolina Railroad tracks in McLeansville.
+Department of Transportation eliminated three street-level railroad crossings by building a highway bridge to carry McLeansville Road over the North Carolina Railroad tracks in McLeansville.

-Work will remove the risk of automobile and train collisions, improve safety for motorists and rail passengers and reduce automobile and train traffic congestion.
+The bridge removed the risk of automobile and train collisions, improved safety for motorists and rail passengers and reduced automobile and train traffic congestion.

-The project area currently has three roads that cross over the mainline track and siding track – a low-speed track adjacent to the mainline that allows a train to pass another.
-Trains have had to wait in the siding for more than an hour for other trains to pass.
+The project area had three roads that crossed over the mainline track and siding track – a low-speed track adjacent to the mainline that allows a train to pass another.
+Trains had to wait in the siding for more than an hour for other trains to pass.
 At times, the waiting train blocked all three railroad crossings.

 The McLeansville Road grade separation is part of the Piedmont Improvement Program and is among improvements to the North Carolina Railroad corridor between Raleigh and Charlotte to increase railroad capacity, efficiency and safety.

-Work, which began in November 2014, will replace the railroad crossing at McLeansville Road with a bridge over the tracks.
-The bridge opened in August 2016.
+Construction, which began in November 2014, involved replacing the railroad crossing at McLeansville Road with a bridge over the tracks.
+The bridge opened to traffic in August 2016.

 - Closing the railroad crossing at Carmon Road